hmparsons-sde/portfolio-site/README.md

 ## OVERVIEW

 This is my personal portfolio site that showcases my progress as a software developer.
 In this iteration, I am highlighting my work during Nashville Software School's part-time web dev bootcamp.
-From the top navbar, site visitors may navigate to my bio, the projects that best demonstrate my technical competencies, and to my contact information.
-Th projects page is connected to a Firebase Realtime Database.
-The contact page contains links to my email address, LinkedIn profile, and GitHub profile.
-As a single-page application, each navigation event dynamically re-renders the DOM.
+From the side navbar, site visitors may navigate to my bio, the projects that best demonstrate my technical competencies, and to my tech stack.
+Beneath these site-specific navigation buttons, the user can open my Github and LinkedIn pages (in new windows) or email me directly through their default mail app.
+As a one-page, smooth-scrolling app, each page takes up 100% of the screen.
+The about me & tech pages are written in HTML & Bootstrap, while the projects page is connected to a Firebase Realtime Database and dynamically printed through VanillaJS.

 My goal is to both celebrate my journey into software development and to introduce visitors to my story, motivations, and aesthetic.